 Il-Ħaġar | Heart of Gozo Museum and Cultural Centre is located at the heart of Victoria (Rabat), the main town of the island of Gozo.
 It strives to present the visitor with an authentic experience of the Gozitan heritage and Christian culture that form this island community.
-Il-Ħaġar recounts the history of this island though its people: their beliefs, their abilities and their products.
+Il-Ħaġar recounts the history of this island through its people: their beliefs, their abilities and their products.

 The Centre is very active, organising events of its own, such as landmark exhibitions, public lectures, educational (particularly children’s) activities.
-It also hosts temporary exhibitions by third parties, private events and community initatitives.
-Il-Ħaġar also boasts a good number of publications, among which a recently-launched series named ‘Il-Ħaġar Gems’, of which this publication is the fifth.
-Il-Ħaġar is fully accessible for persons with limited mobility and is looking forward to expand its interpretation and experience to persons with different special needs.
-All contributions – including expertise – in this regard are most welcome.
+It also launched the series ‘The Joseph Vella Memorial Lecture’ after the benefactor’s passing.
+This is a yearly lecture given in his honour every February.
+The Centre hosts temporary exhibitions by third parties, private events and community initatitives.
+Il-Ħaġar also boasts a good number of publications, among which the series launched four years ago named ‘Il-Ħaġar Gems’, which has now reached more than twenty publications.

 Il-Ħaġar also strives to bear witness to the Christian heritage of the people of Gozo and to propose the Catholic way of life as a viable proposition in today’s world.